pelavarre/xshverb/README.md

 This comes as Nulls Last when sorting descending without negative numbers, and I like that.
 But coming out mixed with the zeroes in the middle of negative and positive numbers makes no sense?
-Like are they slapping you for forcing them to think through a corner case they dislike?
+Do they mean to be slapping you for forcing them to think through a corner case they dislike?

-Maybe our whole industry gets confused in this?
+Does our whole industry gets confused in this?
-They tell me Python Sorts do sort NaN indeterminately, as never meaningfully comparable.
+People tell me Python Sorts do sort NaN indeterminately, as never meaningfully comparable.
 NumPy Sorts that sort NaN as always Nulls Last and never as Nulls First.
-Pandas Sorts that default to Nulls Last but can do .na_position='first' Maybe they don't much test with ordinary living people around?
+Pandas Sorts that default to Nulls Last but can do .na_position='first' Maybe we're not much testing operations with ordinary people involved?

-We sort Nulls Last
+We sort Nulls Last, unless you ask us to sort Nulls First

+    |p sort --nulls=first

 To get there in classic Shell, you've got to go separate your Lines prefixed by a Number or not.
 Tactics such as

     |expand |grep -v '^ *[-+.0-9]'

+### |tail -0x10

+Classic Tail takes Int Literals of different bases as 0 or octal or hex

+    % seq 99 -1 0 |tail -010
+    ...
+    7
+    %

+Linux Tail presently takes these differently, as decimal, or as decimal with leading zeroes, but not hex

+    $ seq 99 -1 0 |tail -0010
+    9
+    ...
+    $

+    $ seq 99 -1 0 |tail -0x10
+    tail: option used in invalid context -- 0
+    $

 ### |uniq